andreacorbellini/andreacorbellini.github.io/src/content/2023-003-authenticated-encryption.md

 analogous to the first problem we identified with stream ciphers: at the root of both problems there is key reuse.
 We solved this problem for stream ciphers by combining a key with a random nonce.
-We could use the same strategy here, would be an expensive approach, as initializing a block cipher with a new key is a relatively expensive operation.
+We could use the same strategy here, but it would be an expensive approach, as initializing a block cipher with a new key is a relatively expensive operation.
 It's much cheaper to initialize the block cipher once, and reuse it for every block encryption.
 We need a way to "link" blocks to each other, so that if two linked blocks contain the same plaintext, their encryption will give different results.

 There are various strategies do that.
 These strategies are known as [*mode of operation*](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) of